dudimasala/chess-AI/README.md

 # chess AI
 My first open source chess engine.
-Credit me if you develop this further
+If you want to further develop this, please credit the developer - Malhar Rajpal